atinfinity/trex-example/README.md

 ## Introduction

-This is an example TensorRT and [TREx](https://developer.nvidia.com/blog/exploring-tensorrt-engines-with-trex/).
+This is an example of TensorRT and [TREx](https://developer.nvidia.com/blog/exploring-tensorrt-engines-with-trex/).

 - TensorRT
   - Build engine